bquast/WHO-Academy-Challenge-Round-1-Ron-Grahams-Game/README.md

 It will first prompt you if you wish to level up (play against the optimiser), you can chose to do so, simply by pressing `Enter` (since it is the default option).

+## Troubleshooting

+If you encounter the error

+      File "RonGrahamsGame.py", line 71
+        print('{} '.format(move), end='')
+                                 ^
+    SyntaxError: invalid syntax

+This is caused by executing with `Python 2` instead of `Python 3`, because your system has `Python 2` as its default.
+In that case you can execute using:

+    python3 ./RonGrahamsGame.py